 10. Loss of motivation

-Counselling is an effective way of helping people with dementia - and their families - come to terms with a traumatic and life-changing diagnosis.
+Counselling is an effective tool for dementia support.
+The sufferer and their family can come to terms with a traumatic and life-changing diagnosis.

 Counselling does not claim to be able to treat or cure dementia, but it can effectively manage it.
-Counselling can help sufferers and families together...
+Dementia counselling can help sufferers and families together...

 - find ways to make life as normal as possible